Efficient Symbolic Execution of Software under Fault Attacks: Background

 \subsubsection{Path Pruning}

+The example program in Fig.~\ref{fig:motivating} also illustrates the inefficiency of existing fault analysis algorithms.
+For the control flow graph (CFG) on the right-hand side of Fig.~\ref{fig:motivating}, there will be five distinct execution paths using our fault modeling with transformation (the five paths will be shown in Fig.~\ref{fig:motivating_transformed}).
+Thus, a baseline symbolic execution algorithm would explore all five paths.
+Some existing methods rely on \emph{fault saturation}~\cite{ESOP23} to reduce the number of explored paths, but the technique is not always effective.
+In fact, it is largely ineffective for the example program shown in Fig.~\ref{fig:motivating}: even with \emph{fault saturation}, symbolic execution would still completely execute four paths if one fault is allowed, while only one path (Path\#5) that requires two faults is partially pruned.

-The state-of-the-art~\cite{ESOP23} uses a technique called \emph{fault saturation}, but is less effective in reducing the computational cost compared to our weakest precondition-based pruning technique.
-For the example program in Fig.~\ref{fig:motivating}, in particular, the baseline algorithm (with fault saturation) will explore all five program paths.
-In contrast, our method will explore two program paths: one path without assertion violations and the other with an assertion violation.
-The remaining three paths are only partially explored before our method determines them to be redundant with respect to the already-explored path.
+In contrast, our symbolic execution algorithm will explore only two complete paths (they are the first two paths shown in Fig.~\ref{fig:motivating_transformed}).
+One path has an assertion violation, and the other path does not.
+The remaining three paths are only partially explored before our method identifies them as \emph{redundant} with respect to the already explored paths, and thus skips the remaining paths (suffixes).

-While the reduction from five explored paths to two with three partially explored may seem modest for this tiny program, on larger programs with more complex control flows, the reduction can be significant.
-Especially considering the number of paths grows exponentially during the symbolic analysis, our method has the potential to mitigate path explosion.
-We will show in our experimental evaluation (Section~\ref{sec:experiment}) that the reduction can be as high as several orders of magnitude.
+While in this small example program, a reduction from five paths to two paths (together with three partially explored paths) may seem modest, the reduction will become more significant on larger programs.
+This is because the number of paths in a program tends to grow exponentially as the size of the program increases.
+During the experimental evaluation in Section~\ref{sec:experiment}, we will show that, in practice, the reduction can be as high as several orders of magnitude.